 The concert, which begins at 8 p.m. in Chapin Hall and features artist-in-residence Doris Stevenson as the piano soloist, includes another unusual work: Sibelius' Symphony No. 7.
 It is a one-movement symphony that is often overlooked because of its form and calmness, unusual for the composer.
 It is also his last symphony.

 "Although he did keep composing for a few years after completing it," Feldman said in an email, "the idea that the well had run dry after this final symphony has always been a curiosity.
-I always found it interesting to hear a voice so unusual and distinctive, like no other that I know of, out of the blue."

 The American theme continues in the season's second concert, on Nov.
 22. The program includes Michael Torke's "Javelin," a dazzler composed for the 1996 Atlanta Olympics.
 Also on the program are Ravel's "Tombeau de Couperin" and Brahms' Fourth Symphony.